Helping customers accelerate their business performance

-Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) improved 0.5% month-over-month in April.
+Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) increased 1.1% month-over-month in June.
 This brought the Manheim Used Vehicle Value reading to 129.3, which was a record high for the second consecutive month and represented a 2.5% increase from a year ago and the lowest level since last July.

 Used Car Market Report